AndreevNikita/netcoro/README.md

 <br/>

 # NetCoro
-NetCoro is a conceptual library, that adds coroutines to the c# language
+NetCoro is a conceptual library, that adds coroutines to c# language

 Benefits of coroutines:
 - one main thread